-- HOU is a physically deliverable futures contract for Midland-origin / Midland-quality crude priced in Houston, on the US Gulf Coast. - Houston has evolved from MEH to both MEH and ECHO.
-ONEOK and Enterprise combined crude infrastructure includes substantial direct-from-Permian supply capacity (4+ Mb/d), storage capacity (60+ Mb), and connectivity/access to domestic & export refinery demand. - The 60+ Mb is part of, and tied into, the overall 150 Mb of Houston storage capacity.
+- HOU is a physically deliverable futures contract for Midland-origin / Midland-quality crude priced in Houston, on the U.S. Gulf Coast. - Over the last decade, as a pricing center, Houston has evolved from MEH (ONEOK/former Magellan) to both MEH and ECHO (Enterprise). - Then: - One terminal with 8 Mb of crude storage capacity - 440 kb/d of direct-from-Permian pipeline capacity - No export capacity (crude exports not allowed by the U.S. until 2016) - Now (since 2022): - Multiple terminals with 60+ Mb of crude storage capacity - The 60+ Mb is part of, and tied into, the overall 150 Mb of Houston crude storage capacity - 2.8 Mb/d of direct-from-Permian pipeline capacity - Export capacity via 17 ship docks